openmultiplayer/web/frontend/docs/scripting/functions/NPC_SetAnimation.md

 - Animation IDs correspond to GTA San Andreas animation indices
 - Use `NPC_ApplyAnimation` for animations by library and name
-- Delta value of 4.1 is standard for most animations
-- Set time to 0 for infinite animations

 ## Related Functions